nushell-prophet/nu-goodies/README.md

 Output:

 ```
+Description:
   Print a string colorfully with bells and whistles

 Usage:
   > main {flags} <text>